domo2192/domo2192/README.md

 ### Hi there, I'm Dominic! 👋

 I'm a backend web developer with a background in public safety.
-I enjoy building APIs, writing All The Tests, and going down research rabbit holes to learn how my favorite workflow tools and RubyGems work.
+I love working in teams.
+The skills of building apis/tests/detabases/architecture give me the opportunity to use my passion for teamwork and solve issues at scale.

 - 📫 [Find me on LinkedIn!](https://www.linkedin.com/in/dominic-padula/)